Hexadecimal: Conversion through addition and multiplication

 which is 45997 in base 10.

 Tools for conversion

-Many computer systems provide a calculator utility capable of performing conversions between the various radices frequently including hexadecimal.
+Many computer systems provide a calculator utility capable of performing conversions between the various radices frequently including hex.

-In Microsoft Windows, the Calculator utility can be set to Programmer mode, which allows conversions between radix 16 (hexadecimal), 10 (decimal), 8 (octal) and 2 (binary), the bases most commonly used by programmers.
-In Programmer Mode, the on-screen numeric keypad includes the hexadecimal digits A through F, which are active when "Hex" is selected.
-In hex mode, however, the Windows Calculator supports only integers.
+In Microsoft Windows, the Calculator, on its Programmer mode, allows conversions between hex and other common programming bases.

 Elementary arithmetic

-Elementary operations such as addition, subtraction, multiplication and division can be carried out indirectly through conversion to an alternate numeral system, such as the commonly-used decimal system or the binary system where each hex digit corresponds to four binary digits.
+Elementary operations such as division can be carried out indirectly through conversion to an alternate numeral system, such as the commonly used decimal system or the binary system where each hex digit corresponds to four binary digits.